dbduino-prjs/rpi-arduino-cloud/python/gpio-basic/README.md

 sudo apt install gpiod libgpiod-dev libgpiod2 python3-libgpiod
 ```

-### Install the GPIOD python package using PIP
+### Install the GPIOD Python package using PIP
-Next, you have to install the PIP package, for that, my recommendation is that you install it in an isolated virtual environment.
-So, you have to install the following packages
+Next, you have to install the PIP package.
+For that, my recommendation is that you install it in an isolated virtual environment.
+So you have to install the following packages

 ```
 sudo apt install python3-pip python3-virtualenv